generation-org/jfsjd-final-project/task-4/README.md

 ## Description

-For this task, we'll be creating a class to manage the items(products or posts), adding a method to the class to keep track of items in our application, and connecting up the New Item form to create items(products or posts).
+For this task, we'll be
+1. Creating a class to manage the items (products or posts)
+2. Adding a method to the class to keep track of items in our application
+3. Connecting up the New Item form to create items (products or posts).

 ## Walkthrough